getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

 // @public (undocumented)
 export interface User {
-    // Warning: (ae-forgotten-export) The symbol "Address" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "address" is marked as @public, but its signature references "Address" which is marked as @alpha
     //
     // (undocumented)
     address: Nullable<Address>;